Extra-EU trade in goods

 Figures 6 and 7 show exports and imports by product group.
 The primary products (food and drink, raw materials and energy) are shown in red colours while the manufactured products (chemicals, machinery and vehicles and other manufactured goods) are shown in blue colours.

-The EU exports mainly manufactured products: both in 2009 and 2019 their share was 83 % of total EU exports (see Figure 6).
-In 2019, machinery and vehicles made up 41 % of the total exports while other manufactured goods accounted for 23 % and chemical products for 19 %.
-Primary products accounted for almost 16 % of total exports.
-This category is made up of food and drink (8 %), energy products (5 %) and raw materials (3 %).
+The EU exports mainly manufactured products: both in 2010 and 2020 their share was more than 80 % of total EU exports (see Figure 6).
+Within this group, machinery and vehicles made up 42 % of the total exports in 2010, slightly falling to 39 % in 2020.
+In 2020, other manufactured goods accounted for 22 % and chemicals for 21 %.
+Primary products accounted for 15 % of total exports.
+This category is made up of food and drink (9 %), energy products and raw materials (both 3 %).

 The majority of EU imports are also manufactured goods (see Figure 7).
-Their share in total EU imports increased from 63 % in 2009 to 69 % in 2019.
-The breakdown diverges from exports: machinery and vehicles (33 %) and chemical products (12 %) have smaller shares while the share of other manufactured goods (24 %) is similar to that for exports.
+Their share in total EU imports increased from 63 % in 2010 to 74 % in 2020.
+The breakdown diverges from exports: machinery and vehicles (34 %) and chemical products (14 %) have smaller shares while the share of other manufactured goods (26 %) is slightly higher than in exports.
 The share of energy in imports has significantly decreased in recent years.
-In 2009 it accounted for 24 % of imports, while in 2019 the share had fallen to 19 %.
+In 2010 it accounted for 25 % of imports, while in 2020 the share had fallen to 13 %.
 This decrease is closely related to the fall of the oil price in this period.

 Source data for tables and graphs